sizzlebop/CLIche/README.md

 ## Latest Features

+- 🖼️ **Unsplash Image Integration**: Search, download and integrate beautiful, free images in your documents with direct URLs
 - 🔍 **Web Research**: Get up-to-date information from the web with `research` command
 - 🕸️ **Web Scraping**: Extract and save content from websites with `scrape` command
 - 📝 **Document Generation**: Create professional documents from scraped or researched data